Skip to content

-Mass Irish emigration over the past few centuries started the Irish Heritage around the world and has caused many place names worldwide to be renamed after Irish towns and cities.
+Over the past few centuries, Mass Irish emigration started the Irish Heritage around the world and has caused many place names worldwide to be renamed after Irish towns and cities.

 Bangor is the name of 28 towns around the world, including Bangor, County Down.
 Some of these, such as Bangor, Maine are named after either Bangor in Wales or Bangor in Northern Ireland.